Zipperface (1992)

 This is a moderately interesting little movie, if not potentially somewhat forgettable.

-Staring Brian Bonsall (who was on Family Ties for three years), Mikey’s a story of a psychotic kid, though without the flair of The Bad Seed or the religious nature of The Omen.
+Starring Brian Bonsall (who was on Family Ties for three years), Mikey’s a story of a psychotic kid, though without the flair of The Bad Seed or the religious nature of The Omen.
 Just a kid who gets off on killing people.

 It’s a simple affair, and Bonsall does his role pretty well.
 Generally speaking, most of the main cast does also.
 Mikey’s adoptive mother, played by Mimi Craven (who had a small appearance in the original A Nightmare on Elm Street), is memorable in her role.
 Whit Hertford (Jacob from the fifth A Nightmare on Elm Street and also having a minor scene in Jurassic Park) was pretty decent as a neighbor of Mikey’s (though really, he never goes anywhere).